Abdullahkhan106/Abdullah-innovaxel-khan/README.md

 # Abdullah-innovaxel-khan
 # URL Shortener API

-A RESTful API service for shortening URLs built with Flask and SQLITE.
+A simple and efficient RESTful API service for shortening URLs, built with Flask and SQLite.

 ## Overview

 This application provides a URL shortening service that allows users to create, retrieve, update, and delete short URLs.
-It also tracks statistics about how many times each short URL has been accessed.
+It also tracks statistics on how many times each short URL has been accessed.

 ## Features

-- Create short URLs from long URLs
+- Shorten long URLs into short, manageable links
 - Retrieve original URLs using short codes
 - Update existing short URLs
 - Delete short URLs